perladvent/perldotcom/content/article/perl-and-cgi.md

     </Directory>
 ```

-The other is to allow CGI to be enabled in a directory, with a configuration that looks like this:
+The other is to allow CGI to be enabled per directory, with a configuration that looks like this:

 ```
 <Directory "/home/*/www">